CACI-International/ergo/ergo/user_guide/src/tutorial/advanced.md

 ### Improved `compile` function
 `compile` has been extended to take optional include directories.
 We need this to use the `Catch2` library.
-The `default` function from the standard library is used to get the `includes` key from the non-positional arguments, defaulting to none (an empty array).
+The `default` function from the standard library is used to get the `includes` key from the keyed arguments, defaulting to none (an empty array) if not present.
 It then adds a `-I` argument prior to them using `Iter` functions.

 ### Getting Catch2
 We've added a whole block to retrieve Catch2 and run its unit tests.
 The block